EURO 2020: Young stars, home comforts boost England hopes - WHIZ News

 Southgate already had a solid platform on which to build after leading England to the World Cup semifinals in 2018, but the number of youngsters who have emerged since then, especially in the last 12 months, has been staggering and is the envy of many of England’s rivals.

 Bellingham is an assured, 17-year-old midfielder who has established himself as a regular at Borussia Dortmund, alongside the 21-year-old Sancho.
 Attacking midfielders Foden (20) and Mount (22) are already stars for the clubs — Manchester City and Chelsea, respectively — who played in the Champions League final on Saturday.
-James, a 21-year-old Chelsea right back, was one of the best players in that final and is likely to keep out Trent Alexander-Arnold.
+James, a 21-year-old Chelsea right back, was one of the best players in that final and will challenge Trent Alexander-Arnold, Kyle Walker and Kieran Trippier for that spot in the team.
 They could all be the sparks to drive England to the title.

 Greenwood, a 19-year-old striker at Manchester United, is out because of an underlying injury but can expect to be involved in many major tournaments in his career.